Detecting Deletion of Files From Local Shared Server/Network Drive

 I am working in an office with local server in addition to our personal

-drives for different files being shared.
-I have recently found some of my files being deleted.
-Is it possible to detect who might have done so, amongst the users/IPs? -- Best Regards, Faraz |
+files being deleted.
+Is it possible to detect who might have done so, amongst

 Detecting Deletion of Files From Local Shared Server/Network Drive